This section lists the types of vehicles that are free to tax, including historic vehicles built or first registered

-In some cases, you may need to change the tax class and remove an exemption from a vehicle.
-This situation could apply if a disabled person no longer uses it.
+Note: In some cases, you may need to change the tax class and remove an exemption from a vehicle.
+A typical example for this situation is when a disabled person no longer uses it.

 Some organisations used vehicles with adaptations to provide transport for disabled people.
 As a rule, these types of vehicles are exempt from road tax.
 But, the exclusion does not apply to ambulances.

 There are limits to exempt invalid scooters, powered wheelchairs, and mobility scooters.
 To get an exemption, they must have a maximum speed of 8mph when used on the road.
 They should also have a device fitted that limits them to 4mph if used on footways to be road tax exempt.

 To be vehicle tax exempt, historic vehicles are those made before the 1st of January 1979.
 Their qualification for exemption took place from the 1st of April 2019 (extra details below).

 EVs (electric vehicles) do not get an automatic road tax exclusion.
 As a rule, the supply of electricity must come from an external source.
 It can also come from an electric storage battery if it is not connected to any source of power while moving.